holyketzer/activeadmin-async_panel/README.md

 end
 ```

-3. Define you view template to render action above in file `views/admin/resources/some_action.html.arb`can also be (slim, erb), for e.g. arb:
+Step 3.
+Define you view template to render action above in file `views/admin/resources/some_action.html.arb`can also be (slim, erb), for e.g. arb:

 ```ruby
 table_for resources do